Avizc/avizc.github.io/_posts/2017-07-10-play-date-at-airlines-part-5.md

 date: 2017-7-10
 ---

-### Update: Version 1.1.0 can be found via PDF [here](https://avizc.github.io/files/PlayDateAtTheAirlines.pdf).
+### Update: Version 1.1.0 can be found via PDF [here](https://avizajac.com/files/PlayDateAtTheAirlines.pdf).
 This is Version 1.0.0 on this page currently.
+Parts 1-4 are now in ~/Archive.

 Oh golly this is what I’ve been wanting to write in the last few posts, I can’t wait to share now!
 As with the last one I’ll provide things the airlines can/should do to alleviate/fix the issues.
 And remember to not do anything that’ll get you in trouble, everything I’m saying here are things I’ve observed or researched into that I found interesting.